 Years ago, now Presidential hopeful Donald Trump’s private 727 took off from Los Angeles and landed in New York City, much as it had for years.
 But this time one thing was different.

 While Trump wasn’t on board, three other passengers were — 3-year-old Andrew Ten and his parents.
 What led to this trip is a story that’s both heartbreaking and heartwarming.

-The story was factual, although many sites that reproduced versions of it in August 2015 did not provide the timeline behind it, leaving readers with the impression that it related a recent occurrence.
-However, those accounts all described an event that took place 27 years earlier and were all based on an archived article published by the Jewish Telegraphic Agency [PDF] back on 20 July 1988:
+The story was factual, although many websites that reproduced versions of it in August 2015 did not provide the timeline behind it, leaving readers with the impression that it related a recent occurrence.
+However, those accounts described an event that took place 27 years earlier and were all based on an archived article published by the Jewish Telegraphic Agency back on 20 July 1988:

 Orthodox Child with Rare Ailment is Rescued Aboard Tycoon’s Jet

 The private Boeing 727 of real estate tycoon Donald Trump arrived from Los Angeles at LaGuardia Airport, carrying aboard an Orthodox Jewish child with a rare and still undiagnosed breathing illness.

 The child, Andrew Ten, age 3, arrived with his parents — accompanied by three nurses who attend to him around the clock — to try to seek medical help in the New York area.

 Trump made his plane available for the special trip to New York after the boy’s parents, Judy and Harold Ten, called Trump and told him of their plight.

 Commercial airlines refused to fly the child because he could not travel without an elaborate life-support system, which includes a portable oxygen tank, a suction machine, a breathing bag and an adrenaline syringe.